HarshitKaushik/java-cheat-sheet/README.md

                 if (season.getCode() == code)
                     return season;
             }
-            throw new RuntimeException("value not found");// Just for kicks }
+            throw new RuntimeException("value not found"); // Just for kicks }

         // Using switch statement on an enum